A blog by Ronny Allan

 I first wrote this blog using a paper published in 2010 (the source of the lead diagram and I include it for this purpose below).
 This was something I found in my research into the term Paraneoplastic Syndromes which has outlined some of these issues in relation to NENs.
 In the 2010 version, the authors suggested that paraneoplastic endocrine syndromes are a secondary complication with certain types and certain hormones.
 Many of these connections are already known, such as Cushing’s syndrome, hypercalcemia, hypoglycaemia.
 But it can be the knock-on effects of these conditions which can potentially lead to other issues discussed.

-A further variation of the same paper was produced in 2020 contained updated information and Dr Ashley Grossman was again included in the authors list – he is a known expert in NENs and is an Endocrinologist.
-I noted the title changed from ‘secondary’ to ‘related’ indicating that thinking may have changed in 10 years.
+A further variation of the same paper was produced in 2020 contained updated information and Professor Ashley Grossman was again included in the authors list – as above he is a known expert in NENs and is an Endocrinologist.
+I noted the title changed from ‘secondary’ to ‘related’ indicating.
+It indicates to me that the thinking changed between 2010 and 2020.
 The other difference I noted was the omission of Endocrine leaving just Paraneoplastic Syndromes as a standalone statement.
+So when you research several sites, many talk only about Paraneoplastic Syndromes, focussed on the Neurological PNS sub-classification which is less relevant to NENs.
+Consequently, they omit any connection to NEN Syndromes.
+Many other large and well-known US clinics take the same approach.

 The one I will refer to below is more ‘endocrine’ related covering a much wider scope.
 It’s also authored by known NET Specialists who are Endocrinologists.